In the fall of 2006, a jury in Edmonton, Alberta found a burly, heavy-duty mechanic guilty of killing his pregnant wife.

 When I last spoke with Burns on this matter — in late 2015 — I said I would respond to an email she’d sent a year earlier.
-Her response was that she would delete it without reading it.
-I countered that I’d bring a hard copy to her office.
+Her response was that she would delete my email without reading it.
+I countered that I’d then bring a hard copy around to her office.
 Her response was that she would rip it up and throw it in the garbage.

 Way to go Law Society.

 PI Dunne feels that Michael White could be a free man today if his family and Marilyn Burns had acted on the recommendations in his report.

 A frustrated Dunne asks, “Did they even read my report …?”
 Good question.
+I know I did.

 As of March 2017, Bruce Dunne was semi-retired and temporarily living in British Columbia.
 He has asked that I not disclose his location.